 APS Designs /// A multidisciplinary design studio integrating the disciplines of architecture, industrial design and fine art.
 By employing new technologies, sustainable principles, and creative thinking, APS pursues innovative design on every scale and explores the relationship between the natural and man-made world.

 Antonio Pio Saracino is an Italian-born architect and designer based in New York City.
 In 2003, Saracino graduated cum laude with a master’s degree in architecture from Rome’s “La Sapienza” University of Architecture, where he worked as an assistant professor of architectural design.
-That same year he became a licensed Architect in Italy.
+That same year he became a European licensed Architect.
 After graduation he worked with several Italian and U.S. architectural firms, including Massimiliano Fuksas in Rome.

 Saracino has designed buildings, monuments and products in different industries.
 His work is part of the permanent collections at several museums, including: the Brooklyn Museum, the Museum of Art and Design in New York and the Powerhouse Museum in Sydney.